khulnasoft/pr-insight/docs/docs/usage-guide/configuration_options.md

 `Platforms supported: GitHub, GitLab, Bitbucket`

-With Khulnasoft Merge Pro, you can set configurations by creating a page called `.pr_insight.toml` in the [wiki](https://github.com/Khulnasoft/pr-insight/wiki/pr_insight.toml) of the repo.
+With PR-Insight Pro, you can set configurations by creating a page called `.pr_insight.toml` in the [wiki](https://github.com/Khulnasoft/pr-insight/wiki/pr_insight.toml) of the repo.
 The advantage of this method is that it allows to set configurations without needing to commit new content to the repo - just edit the wiki page and **save**.